chrisherb/trnr-dpf-template/README.md

-# trnr-dpf-template
+# trnr-template

-Neat template for a [DPF](https://github.com/DISTRHO/DPF) plugin and Max external which share one DSP.
-Work in progress.
+Neat plugin template that will output VST2/VST3/CLAP plugins and a Max external while sharing one DSP object.
+Powered by the [DPF](https://github.com/DISTRHO/DPF) plugin framework.

 ## gh-actions